 This could involve the tenant not paying their last month’s rent or damaging the property.
 A deposit should only be a temporary hold and will be released back to you if you decide to move out, provided you’ve followed the correct procedure.

 If it’s your first time renting a property, you’re going to need to know what is required of you to receive the full amount of your deposit back.
 Yes, you read that right – it’s possible to only receive a partial amount, or none at all.
-Before we get into that, here’s what you’ll need to do to get your tenancy deposit back:

-Yes and no. Regardless of the amount that you pay as a deposit, if you follow the terms and conditions of the contract, you should receive the whole amount when you leave the property.
 Your landlord can only keep any amount of your deposit if they can prove that your actions during your stay at the property (e.g. damage to the walls) have caused them a financial loss.

 It’s important to note that we are only humans and life happens!
 Fair wear and tear, such as small marks and scratches on the walls, faded furniture and curtains, frayed carpets and worn flooring, are not reasons for your deposit to be kept.